-We have audited the financial statements of Fab-Form Industries Ltd. (the 'Company'), which comprise the statements of financial position as at 31 December 2022 and 2021, and the statements of changes in equity, comprehensive income and cash flows for the years ended 31 December 2022 and 2021, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Fab-Form Industries Ltd. (the 'Company'), which comprise the statements of financial position as at 30 June 2023 and 31 December 2022, and the statements of changes in equity, comprehensive income and cash flows for the period of six months ended 30 June 2023, and year ended 31 December 2022, and a summary of significant accounting policies and other explanatory information.

-In our opinion the accompanying financial statements present fairly, in all material respects, the financial position of Company at 31 December 2022 and 2021 and the results of its operations and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion the accompanying financial statements present fairly, in all material respects, the financial position of Company at 30 June 2023 and 31 December 2022 and the results of its operations and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").